 Students wishing to practise law must also complete postgraduate professional training approved by the Legal Profession Admission Board.
 Alternatively, students completing this degree may apply for entry to the Bachelor of Laws (Honours)/Diploma of Legal Practice Program - see separate handbook entry - which allows immediate admission to legal practice on graduation.

 Commencement in this program is only available in Semester 1.
-Due to timetabling issues this program is not available for a Semester 2 commencement.

 Program learning outcomes